detectlanguage/detectlanguage-php/README.md

         [status] => ACTIVE
     )

+### Secure mode (SSL)

+If you are passing sensitive information to the Detect Language API you can enable SSL.

+SSL usage adds data and processing overhead.
+Please use only if encryption is really necessary.

+    DetectLanguage::setSecure(true);

 ## License

 Detect Language API Client is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.